jmhuer/music_data/README.md

 '''

 This other part here is how you use speach to request a song.
+But you will need a microphone with a mute button... this is because I didnt want to write code for trigger words. so mute button has a very clear signal that we are no longer listening for input.
+The speach thing isnt too important for us, but if you want to try it I can ship you a microphone with mute button - I have a few.

 '''